JeodC/PortMaster-Solarus/README.md

 You can copy the contents of `gamelist.xml` into your own `gamelist.xml` file.

 ## Disclaimers
 This is just a Solarus runner.
 Certain games may have issues running on various devices.
-The games `Ocean's Heart`, `Hallow's Eve`, and `Tunics!` are a few that do not function as expected on an Anbernic RG351P running AmberELEC, for example.
+The games `Ocean's Heart`, `Hallow's Eve`, and `Tunics!` are a few that do not function as expected on devices using luaJIT.

 ## Thanks
 The solarus-run binary provided by Cebion.